Something Worth Considering...

 Truth, Art, and Society: Redemptive Border Crossings

 Many scholars regard epistemology, aesthetics, and social philosophy as philosophical subdisciplines separated by sharp borders.
 We often draw similar boundaries between “analytic” and “continental” traditions in philosophy.
 Inspired by the reformational tradition, I tend to crisscross such borders or ignore them altogether.
 My current work on the idea of truth arises from questions in the philosophy of art: Why are the arts important?
 What do they contribute to life in contemporary society?
 In what sense might an artwork provide knowledge and be true?
 I have taken up these questions in a new social philosophy of the arts, published in two volumes.
 The first—Artistic Truth (Cambridge UP, 2004)—argues that philosophy needs a new conception of artistic truth, and it proposes one.
 The second—Art in Public (Cambridge UP, 2011)—offers an innovative case for public arts funding in an age of political polarization and economic globalization.
-These books set the stage for my current research project.
-I aim to spell out a comprehensive and transformative conception of truth, in dialogue with prominent philosophers in both the analytic and the continental traditions.
+These books set the stage for my more recent work, which spells out a comprehensive and transformative conception of truth, in dialogue with prominent philosophers in both the analytic and the continental traditions.
 I call this conception “holistic alethic pluralism.”
 Initial statements of it occur in my books Religion, Truth, and Social Transformation (McGill-Queen’s UP, 2016), Truth in Husserl, Heidegger, and the Frankfurt School (MIT Press, 2017), and Shattering Silos: Reimagining Knowledge, Politics, and Social Critique (McGill-Queen's UP, 2022).
-I hope to complete one more volume about knowledge and truth in the years ahead.
+The culminating statement is in Social Domains of Truth: Science, Politics, Art, and Religion (Routledge, 2023).

 Lambert Zuidervaart, PhD